tractordev/apptron/README.md

 }
 ```

-For something as simple as using this one native dialog, we don't have to invoke CGO and compile against tons of system headers.
-Hostbridge makes these APIs much more accessible for simple programs and scripts.
+For something as simple as using this one native dialog, we don't have to invoke CGO and compile against tons of system headers. apptron makes these APIs much more accessible for simple programs and scripts.

 ## Getting help

-There is a `#hostbridge` channel in the Progrium Discord.
+There is a `#apptron` channel in the Progrium Discord.
 Feel free to ask for help or get involved in development there or file issues or PRs here.

 ## License

-TBD while sponsorware
+MIT